Andy Jordan (TV personality): Early life

 Born in 1990, Jordan was educated at St Edward's School, Oxford and proceeded to study geography at The University of Leeds.
 He learned to surf at the age of 15, after going on holidays to Cornwall with his best friend.

 Made in Chelsea

 Jordan first joined the cast of the television show Made in Chelsea in 2012.
-He went on to appear in 66 episodes before leaving the show three years later.
+He went on to appear in 66 episodes before leaving the show three years later in 2015 after the ninth series.

 Music

 In an interview with the London Evening Standard, Jordan said "I take live inspiration from Michael Jackson and James Brown… Recording wise I love soul music."

 On 21 October 2013, Jordan released "Whole Lot of Water" on iTunes.
 The song reached 71 in the UK Singles Chart and as of September 2015, has over 160,000 views on YouTube.
 On 12 May 2014, he released a music video for the song "Geography", which was also the name of his debut EP released the following month.
 The EP went on to sell over 10,000 copies independently.
 After embarking on two nationwide tours that saw him play a total of 29 dates, Jordan is readying the release of his second EP and has worked both in Nashville, Tennessee and with British songwriters such as Sam McCarthy and KATYA.

 Having broken with his previous management company, in January 2019 Jordan announced that the management of his music career would be taken over by his co-writer and producer Benedict Gibbon.